 What if I Carry out Works to a Protected Tree without Consent?

-Carrying our works to a TPO tree without the relevant consent is an offence and can end up in the landowner being fined, under Section 210 of the Town and Country Planning Act 1990.
+Carrying our works to a Tree Protection Order tree without the relevant consent is an offence and can end up in the landowner being fined, under Section 210 of the Town and Country Planning Act 1990.
 If convicted in the magistrates’ court, there can be a fine of up to £20,000.
 In serious cases a person may be committed for trial in the Crown Court and, if convicted, is liable to an unlimited fine.

 It’s strongly recommended that before any works to trees confirmation is sought from your local planning authority to confirm if the tree is protected.